DanielEgan/ContainerTraining/README.md

 </code></pre>
 --

-Next we want to to create a file called Dockerfile  (no extension) and place it in the root of your project.
+Next, we want to to create a file called **Dockerfile**  (no extension) and place it in the root of your project.
+[Dockerfile best practices](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/)

 There are many images to use as a base images for docker when using ASP.net Core.
 We are going to be using two of them.
 Docker 17.05 and higher allows multi-stage builds.